Winter is coming…

 While you’re (probably) not going to be facing an ever growing army of the undead with glowing blue eyes and ice swords, your pipeline will start to dry up.
 Your phone will ring less.

 Before you start sharpening your sword and hunting for dragon glass, check out our list of 18 ways smart realtors thrive in the winterAlong with our own hard won strategies, we have tips and advice from;

-Century 21 top 1% agent Kim Wirtz (survived 26 winters as an agent), The Agency Calabasas Managing Partner Emil Hartoonian (survived 12 winters as an agent), and last but not least, Boston Realtor Colin Bray (survived 16 winters as an agent).
+Century 21 top 1% agent Kim Wirtz (survived 26 winters as an agent), The Agency Calabasas Managing Partner Emil Hartoonian (survived 12 winters as an agent), and last but certainly not least, Boston Realtor Collin Bray (survived 16 winters as an agent).

 Okay, enough Game of Thrones jokes and shoutouts to our friends.
 Time to get serious.